Directing and writing credits:

 This one is obvious, but what a great use of Björk's "Human Behavior."

-Embarrassingly, as soon as it came on, both Mike and I start clamoring, "WHO SINGS THIS?
+Embarrassingly, as soon as it came on, both Mike and I started clamoring, "WHO SINGS THIS?
 I love this song and know this voice but WHO IS IT?"
 Finally, Mike realizes, "Oh, it's Björk."

 Thoughts: